-Donna Dewar is a certified project management professional with over 15 years’ experience in the non-profit sector.
-In her current role at CNA, as director of corporate project management and information technology services, Donna oversees the development of secure, compliant and reliable applications that meet CNA’s business objectives while supervising innovations and project management methodologies at a strategic level.
+Donna Dewar is a certified project management professional with over 20 years’ experience in the non-profit sector.
+In her current role at CNA, as chief, innovation & engagement, Donna oversees the business transformation initiatives, IT services, production services and customer service departments at a strategic level.
 Previously, she was the project manager for the National Expert Commission, after having made significant contributions to the launch of several CNA online initiatives.

 Telephone: 613-237-2159, ext.
 523